zwaladeep/NodeExpress-BankingPortal/tasks.md

 ## 3.7 - Convert Account Data to JSON

-@app-post-transfer-route-write-json Still in `app.js` and in the function body of the post route, convert the `accounts` javascript object to a string using the `JSON.stringify` function save this string in a variable called `accountsJSON`.
+@app-post-transfer-route-convert-json Still in `app.js` and in the function body of the post route, convert the `accounts` javascript object to a string using the `JSON.stringify` function save this string in a variable called `accountsJSON`.

 ## 3.8 - Write Account Data to JSON file

-Still in `app.js` and in the function body of the post route, use the `writeFileSync` function of the built-in `fs` library to write the variable `accountsJSON` to the file located at `json/accounts.json`.
+@app-post-transfer-route-write-json Still in `app.js` and in the function body of the post route, use the `writeFileSync` function of the built-in `fs` library to write the variable `accountsJSON` to the file located at `json/accounts.json`.

 Notes: